 While working with a big spreadsheet you often insert blank rows intentionally to read and understand it properly.
 Although inserting blank rows are liked by the majority of people, for some people working with blank rows can be very annoying.
 Sometimes blank rows can be generated due to some glitch in your Excel software.
-It can also occur while transferring the excel file, exporting data from the corporate database etc. In this article, I will be giving you some guidelines about how to delete blank rows in excel.
+It can also occur while transferring the excel file, exporting data from the corporate database, etc. In this article, I will be giving you some guidelines about how to delete blank rows in excel.

 Eliminating Blank Rows Manually

 The simplest way to delete/eliminate blank rows is to select the blank rows manually.
 This may take a long time in big spreadsheets, as you have to target them manually.
-In this process, select the blank row by just putting the mouse cursor in the leftmost side of a row and clicking the right button of the mouse.
+In this process, select the blank row by just putting the mouse cursor on the leftmost side of a row and clicking the right button of the mouse.
 By this, you select the whole blank row, continuing this process for other blank rows will eventually select all the blank rows.
 Then in the Home tab under Delete option, press Delete Sheet Rows.
 By clicking it you will delete all the blank rows in your spreadsheet.
 The following pictures show the process.

 This process also works for the rows which aren’t blank.
 So, the process can be used in a variety of situations.

 If you have a spreadsheet containing a handful of blank rows deleting them manually will take so much time.
 So, let’s choose a way faster way to do this.

 - 1st select the area where you want to perform your task

 - Then in the Home tab under the Find & Select option click on to Go to Special

 - In the GO TO Special box click on the Blanks and press OK

 - This will select all the blank cells at once